-JSSA and Premier are exempt from payment of income taxes on their exempt-purpose activities under Section 501(c)(3).
+JSSA and Premier are exempt from payment of income taxes on their exempt-purpose activities under Section 501(c)(3) of the Internal Revenue Code.
 JSSA and Premier are not classified as private foundations.
 As a single-member LLC, the Route 28 Associates, LLC is treated as a disregarded entity for income tax purposes and consolidated into JSSA's tax filings.

 JSSA and Premier believe that they have appropriate support for any tax positions taken, and, as such, do not have any uncertain tax positions that are material to the consolidated financial statements.
 JSSA and Premier recognize penalties and interest related to income taxes on uncertain tax positions in accounts payable, accrued expenses and other liabilities on the consolidated statements of financial position and management and administrative expenses on the consolidated statements of activities and change in net assets.
-JSSA did not have any unrelated business income for the year ended June 30, 2021.
-Tax years prior to 2017 for JSSA and Premier are no longer subject to examination by the IRS or the state tax jurisdictions of Maryland, Virginia and the District of Columbia.
+JSSA did not have any unrelated business income for the year ended June 30, 2022.
+Tax years prior to 2018 for JSSA and Premier are no longer subject to examination by the Internal Revenue Service or the state tax jurisdictions of Maryland, Virginia and the District of Columbia.